Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 Requirements
 ------------

--  Ubuntu 20.04 with Gnome Display Manager.
+-  Ubuntu 20.04 with Gnome Display Manager (GDM).

 -  A FIDO2 capable Nitrokey: see table ``Compatible Nitrokeys`` at the top of the page for reference.